Aayush1003/Aayush1003/README.md

 - 👋 Hi, I’m @Aayush1003
 - 👀 I’m interested in Angular,Ionic and Spring Boot
-- 🌱 I’m currently working as AST at TCS
+- 🌱 I’m currently working as Asst.
+System Eng. at TCS
 - 💞️ I’m looking to collaborate on Ionic and Angular Project
 - 📫 To reach me check my portfolio.